 These concrete ideas to increase child safety were put forward by children during a ‘What’s Up!?’ session in Pibor community, Jonglei, South Sudan.
 This example illustrates the tangible effect of ‘What’s Up!?’: a group-based approach, developed by Help a Child, to initiate a community conversation about child protection and child rights.

 Standard Operating Procedures

 Guidelines for protection case management in South Sudan

 Standard Operating Procedures (SOPs) help to coordinate, standardize and ease the process of preventing and responding to individual (child) protection issues.
 Help a Child has developed SOPs for our project areas in South Sudan.
-The package exist of a practical ring binder to support anyone who is in the position to identify or handle protection cases.
+The package exists of a practical ring binder to support anyone who is in the position to identify or handle protection cases.
 The further process of applying SOPs is described in a separate manual.

 Innovative pilot on SGBV

-Empower2Protect’ is an innovative pilot to prevent sexual and gender based violence, combining the introduction of the Invi Bracelet (a protection bracelet that releases an awful smell when activated) and Help a Child’s groups based ‘What’s Up!?’ method to address the sensitive issue of SGBV.
+Empower2Protect’ is an innovative pilot to prevent sexual and gender-based violence, combining the introduction of the Invi Bracelet (a protection bracelet that releases an awful smell when activated) and Help a Child’s groups based ‘What’s Up!?’ method to address the sensitive issue of SGBV.

 In total, 936 bracelets have been introduced.

 95% of the project participants are aware of their role in preventing SGBV.